datanav/docs/documentation/data-management/late-schema-binding-pattern.rst

 .. warning::

-    We advice against referencing other namespaces, as this is practice is a system to system integration.
+    We advice against referencing other namespaces, as this practice is a system to system integration.

 When removing namespaces you need to rewrite the _id as it includes colons that will be removed.